 - Professor Mark Wang, Mark is a human geographer whose interests include urbanisation in East Asia, development and environmental issues in China.

 - Associate Professor Simon Batterbury, Environment and development, political ecology of natural resources, sustainability and international development issues.

-- Dr Wolfram Dressler, Wolfram’s research examines human-environment relations within the framework of critical political ecology in conservation and development.
+- Associate Professor Wolfram Dressler, Wolfram’s research examines human-environment relations within the framework of critical political ecology in conservation and development.

-- Dr Lisa Palmer, Lisa is a human geographer who teaches and researches on socio-natures and environmental governance.
+- Associate Professor Lisa Palmer, Lisa is a human geographer who teaches and researches on socio-natures and environmental governance.
 Her research is focused on south-east Asia (particularly East Timor) and indigenous Australia.